The Aristotle: A high school philosophy essay contest

 To be eligible, each submission must be emailed as an attached Word document (not PDF) along with a completed contest form (PDF).
 You can either fill in the PDF electronically using an online PDF-filling tool like PDFescape (electronic signatures are acceptable), or you can print the form, fill it out on paper, and scan and attach it to your entry.
 Entries must be emailed; printed entries sent by regular mail will not be accepted.
 Essays that have been submitted to other venues will also not receive consideration.

-Submission emails must be dated Monday, June 24, 2024, or earlier.
+Submissions for the 2024 contest are closed.
 Late entries will not be accepted.
 All submissions must be emailed as attachments with the subject line “Aristotle Contest entry” to:

 Petra Dreiser, Communications Officer, Department of Philosophy